U.S. warns Americans against travel abroad; Senate unveils $1 trillion stimulus plan

 At the same time, the Trump administration said it was not ruling out a temporary halt to all U.S. passenger air travel.

-“Everything is on the table,” Deborah Birx, White House coordinator for the coronavirus task force, told Fox News Channel.
+“Everything’s on the table,” Deborah Birx, White House coordinator for the coronavirus task force, told Fox News Channel.

+The United States could announce restrictions on travel across the U.S.-Mexico border as soon as Friday, limiting crossings to essential travel, two officials briefed on the matter said.

 The U.S. Senate unveiled details of a $1 trillion-plus coronavirus bill on Thursday intended to help the U.S. economy weather the impacts of the growing outbreak.
 President Donald Trump has been eagerly calling for that package.